Glenn Parker

-Glenn Andrew Parker (born April 22, 1966 in Westminster, California) is a former American football offensive lineman in the National Football League who played for the Buffalo Bills, the Kansas City Chiefs, and the New York Giants.
+Glenn Andrew Parker (born April 22, 1966) is an American former professional football player who was an offensive lineman in the National Football League (NFL) who played for the Buffalo Bills, the Kansas City Chiefs, and the New York Giants.
 After his retirement, he became a television NFL analyst.

 Biography

 Playing career

 Parker attended Edison High School in Huntington Beach, but was not in the athletics programs.
 He first played for Golden West College, a junior college in Huntington Beach.

-That led him to Arizona, where he played for the University of Arizona and was drafted in the third round of the 1990 NFL Draft by the Buffalo Bills.
+That led him to Tucson, where he played for the University of Arizona and was selected in the third round of the 1990 NFL draft by the Buffalo Bills with the 69th overall pick.
 He played for the Bills until 1997, playing in all four Super Bowls the team lost from 1990-1993.
 He then went to play three years for the Chiefs, then was released during the 2000 offseason.
 He was picked up as a free agent by the Giants, where he played two more seasons, and was an integral part of the Super Bowl XXXV team.
 He retired after the 2001 season after being released by the Giants, being one of only three players (along with Cornelius Bennett and Gale Gilbert) to play in, and be on the losing team in five separate Super Bowls.
 He started in 141 of the 174 games he played, as well as all 16 of his postseason appearances.